 For Veterans Only

 If you’re a veteran or have a veteran in your traveling group, Oahu has additional attractions.
-There’s a family-friendly Mongolian BBQ on Thursdays at Hickam AFB Officers’ Club that is reportedly open to all ranks, and the Honolulu Navy Exchange that’s famous as the world’s largest base exchange.
+There’s a family-friendly Mongolian BBQ1 on Thursdays at Hickam AFB Officers’ Club that is reportedly open to all ranks, and the Honolulu Navy Exchange that’s famous as the world’s largest base exchange.
 In addition, all over Hawaii but especially on Oahu, you’ll qualify for outstanding discounts on hotels, tours and cruises.

 Active and ex-military should consider staying at the beachfront Hale Koa hotel, adjacent to Waikiki.
-It’s a Joint Service facility with great amenities and low rates.
+It’s a Joint Service facility2 with great amenities and low rates.
 You’ll need to have a military ID card, and you should book well in advance of your visit.

 As many-times visitors to Oahu, Nola and I have some additional personal favorites: